 After a year of service at Union Project, Jenna was hired as Arts Coordinator to help re-shape Union Project’s Studio Arts Program.
 Nicknamed both “sparkles” and “the heavy,” Jenna’s bright enthusiasm and decisiveness helped grow the program from a few dozen adult learners to over 1,000 youth, adults and families.
 Additionally Jenna has strengthened UP’s ceramic cooperative and successfully managed our community restored stained glass window project to completion.

 She loves serving in her neighborhood, teaching young artists, making pots cooperatively in a community studio, and spreading love and appreciation for the arts.
-As well, she enjoys music, clay, eating tomatoes from the garden, lawn games (and all games).
+As well, she enjoys music, dressing small dogs up in costumes, eating tomatoes from the garden, lawn games (and all games).

-The newest addition to the UP team, Michelle Clesse has lived in five different states, but fell in love with Pittsburgh’s hefty winters, arts organizations, library system and friendly neighbors.
+Michelle Clesse has lived in five different states, but fell in love with Pittsburgh’s hefty winters, arts organizations, library system, and friendly neighbors.
 With over ten years of experience as a visual artist, art educator, and arts manager; Michelle values communication and knowledge-sharing as essential ties strengthening and binding a community together.
-She is excited to contribute her skills to the Union Project.
+She is excited to contribute her skills to Union Project.